 You will have a total of 30 credits plus 2 prerequisites of English 223 and English 298.
-Although students will receive university credit for the additional writing courses (such as repeated enrollment in 323, 324, 423, or 424), only one of these courses will count toward the 30 regular major credits.
-The additional writing course credits will not count toward the English major, and only six additional credits will count toward the Creative Writing Subconcentration.
+Although students will receive University credit for additional writing courses (such as repeated enrollment in 323, 324, 423, or 424), only one such course will count for English credit.
+Additional writing course credits will not count toward the sub-concentration.

 Creative Writing Honors

 Students who have maintained a 3.5 English GPA may apply for honors in creative writing after they have been accepted into the sub-concentration.